 "§ 115C-105.21.
-Local participation in the Program voluntary; the benefits of local 1 2 participation.
-Program.
-Local school administrative units may, but are not required to, participate in the 3 (a) 4 Performance-based shall participate in the School-Based Management and Accountability 5 Program.
-6 (b) Local school administrative units that participate in the Performance-based 7 Accountability Program: 8 Are exempt from State requirements to submit reports and plans, other (1) 9 than local school improvement plans, to the State Board of Education 10 and the Department of Public Instruction.
-They are not exempt from federal requirements to submit reports and plans to the Department.
-11 12 (2) Are subject to the performance standards but not the opportunity 13 standards or the staffing ratios of the State Accreditation Program.
-14 (3) Repealed by Session Laws 1995, c.
+Local participation in the Program voluntary; the benefits of local participation.
+Program. (a) Local school administrative units may, but are not required to, participate in the

+- (a) Local school administrative units may, but are not required to, participate in the Performance-based shall participate in the School-Based Management and Accountability Program. - (b) Local school administrative units that participate in the Performance-based Accountability Program: - (1) Are exempt from State requirements to submit reports and plans, other than local school improvement plans, to the State Board of Education and the Department of Public Instruction.
+They are not exempt from federal requirements to submit reports and plans to the Department. - (2) Are subject to the performance standards but not the opportunity standards or the staffing ratios of the State Accreditation Program. - (3) Repealed by Session Laws 1995, c.
 272, s.
-2. 15 (4) May be allowed increased flexibility in the expenditure of State funds, 16 in accordance with G.S.
-115C-238.6.
-17 (5) May be granted waivers of certain State laws, regulations, and policies 18 that inhibit their ability to reach local accountability goals, in 19 accordance with G.S.
-115C-238.6(a).
-20 May use State funds allocated for teacher assistants to reduce class size (5a) or the student-teacher ratio in kindergarten through third grade, in 21 22 accordance with a local school improvement plan so long as the affected teacher assistant positions are not filled when the plan is amended or 23 24 adopted by the building-level staff entitled to vote on the building-level 25 plan or the affected teacher assistant positions are not expected to be filled on the date the plan is to be implemented.
-Any State funds 26 27 appropriated for teacher assistants that were converted to certificated 28 teachers before July 1, 1995, in accordance with Section 1 of Chapter 29 986 of the 1991 Session Laws, as rewritten by Chapter 103 of the 1993 30 Session Laws, may continue to be used for certificated teachers.
-31 In accordance with a local school improvement plan, may use (i) funds (5b) from the funding allotment for Classroom Materials/Instructional 32 33 Supplies/Equipment for the purchase of textbooks, (ii) funds from the 34 funding allotment for Textbooks for the purchase of instructional supplies, instructional equipment, or other classroom materials, and (iii) 35 funds from the allotment for Noninstructional Support Personnel for 36 37 teacher positions to reduce class size in kindergarten through third 38 grade.

-Shall continue to use the Teacher Performance Appraisal Instrument approaches for teachers who have attained career status.

-(TPAI) for evaluating beginning teachers during the first three years of their employment; they may, however, develop other evaluation
+2. - (4) May be allowed increased flexibility in the expenditure of State funds, in accordance with G.S.
+115C-238.6. - (5) May be granted waivers of certain State laws, regulations, and policies that inhibit their ability to reach local accountability goals, in accordance with G.S.
+115C-238.6(a). - May use State funds allocated for teacher assistants to reduce class size or the student-teacher ratio in kindergarten through third grade, in accordance with a local school improvement plan so long as the affected teacher assistant positions are not filled when the plan is amended or adopted by the building-level staff entitled to vote on the building-level plan or the affected teacher assistant positions are not expected to be filled on the date the plan is to be implemented.
+Any State funds appropriated for teacher assistants that were converted to certificated teachers before July 1, 1995, in accordance with Section 1 of Chapter 986 of the 1991 Session Laws, as rewritten by Chapter 103 of the 1993 Session Laws, may continue to be used for certificated teachers. - (5b) In accordance with a local school improvement plan, may use (i) funds from the funding allotment for Classroom Materials/Instructional Supplies/Equipment for the purchase of textbooks, (ii) funds from the funding allotment for Textbooks for the purchase of instructional supplies, instructional equipment, or other classroom materials, and (iii) funds from the allotment for Noninstructional Support Personnel for teacher positions to reduce class size in kindergarten through third grade. - (6) Shall continue to use the Teacher Performance Appraisal Instrument (TPAI) for evaluating beginning teachers during the first three years of their employment; they may, however, develop other evaluation approaches for teachers who have attained career status.